Bill and Carol Mechanic Endowed Scholarship for Film Studies

 - Submissions are open from March 15 to June 1.
 The winning script will be produced in Fall 2021 by the FLM435 capstone class.

-- You may submit as an individual writer or writing team up to 3 screenwriters.
+- You may submit as an individual writer or writing team.

 - All scripts must be submitted in English and in proper screenplay format as a PDF.